Configure Prisma Access Colo-Connect

 4. Delete the Colo-Connect link by selecting the Link Name and Delete it.

-5. Delete the GRE local (peer) IP addresses to your export policies for the VLAN eBGP routing and service connection routing for the GRE tunnels.
+5. Delete the local (peer) IP addresses from your export policies for the eBGP routing and service connection routing.